elSusej/EENG-484/lab2VGAtoHDMI/README.md

 3. For hardware testing, ensure the `scopeToHdmi.xdc` constraints match your board and target the Zynq-7000 device.

 Notes
-- The project may rely on additional IP cores (HDMI PHY or AXI interfaces) provided by Vivado IP Catalog.
+- The project may rely on additional IP cores (HDMI PHY or AXI interfaces) provided by the Vivado IP Catalog.
 Check the project IP settings when opening the `.xpr`.

-- `lab2VGAtoHDMIgetworky/` is another folder with a working variant; see its README for differences.
+Important: working variant available
+- If you run into IP resolution, integration, or build errors with this original `lab2VGAtoHDMI` project, prefer the `lab2VGAtoHDMIgetworky/` folder.
+That variant was created as a functional "get working" version after real-world IP/core issues were encountered on the lab machines.
+The `getworky` folder contains pragmatic fixes, IP stubs, or simplified wrappers so the display subsystem will build and simulate reliably on course machines.
+See `lab2VGAtoHDMIgetworky/README.md` for details.